TylerLu/EDUGraphAPI-Angular/README.md

 **Application Authentication Flow**

-This flow in implemented in the SyncData WebJob.
+This flow is implemented in the SyncData WebJob.

 ![](/Images/auth-flow-app-login.png)